CivicActions/guidebook/practice-areas/project-management/project-management-checklists.md

 7. Update any project-related scheduling (if needed)
 8. Review your meeting cadence: Can any meetings be dropped to optimize focus yet while maintaining strategy?
    Note: It sometimes help to ask, "What kinds of questions should we be asking ourselves about meetings and if they are delivering value?"
-9. Clean up project folders
+9. Review the project onboarding deck to confirm resourcing is correct

 ## Quarterly checklists (to be completed by the fifth business day of each quarter)